-DBT (Dialectical Behavioral Therapy) is a specialized type of cognitive behavioral therapy designed to identify and change negative thinking patterns and pushes for positive behavioral changes.
+DBT (Dialectical Behavior Therapy) is a specialized type of cognitive behavioral therapy designed to identify and change negative thinking patterns and pushes for positive behavioral changes.
 The four components of DBT are: a skills training group, individual treatment, DBT phone coaching, and a consultation team.

 Is DBT right for me?